idekerlab/diffusiond/README.md

 | normalize     | Boolean      | False               | Should the Lappachian matrix be normalized                         |

 ###Output
-The heat diffusion service always responds with a json object containing two keys, data and error.
-If the service could complete your request, data should be a dictonary of node names with heat and rank objects as values.
+The heat diffusion service always responds with a json object containing two keys: data and error.
+If the service could complete your request, data will be a dictonary of node names with heat and rank objects as values.
 Here is a sample call below using curl:

 ```bash
 curl -X POST -H "Content-Type: application/json" --data "@input.cx" diffuse.cytoscape.io